Trypanosoma brucei: Drug development

 The major challenge against the human disease has been to find drugs that readily pass the blood-brain barrier.
 The latest drug that has come into clinical use is fexinidazol, but promising results have also been obtained with the benzoxaborole drug acoziborole (SCYX-7158).
 This drug is currently under evaluation as a single-dose oral treatment, which is a great advantage compared to currently used drugs.
 Another research field that has been extensively studied in Trypanosoma brucei is to target its nucleotide metabolism.
 The nucleotide metabolism studies have both led to the development of adenosine analogues looking promising in animal studies, and to the finding that downregulation of the P2 adenosine transporter is a common way to acquire partial drug resistance against the melaminophenyl arsenical and diamidine drug families (containing melarsoprol and pentamidine, respectively).
 This is particularly a problem with the veterinary drug diminazene aceturate.
 Drug uptake and degradation are two major issues to consider to avoid drug resistance development.
 In the case of nucleoside analogues, they need to be taken up by the P1 nucleoside transporter (instead of P2), and they also need to be resistant against cleavage in the parasite.

 Phytochemicals.
 Some phytochemicals have shown research promise against the T. b. brucei strain.
 Aderbauer et al., 2008 and Umar et al., 2010 find Khaya senegalensis is effective in vitro and Ibrahim et al., 2013 and 2008 in vivo (in rats).
 Ibrahim et al., 2013 find a lower dose reduces parasitemia by this subspecies and a higher dose is curative and prevents injury.

 Distribution

 T. brucei is found where its tsetse fly vectors are prevalent in continental Africa.
 That is to say, tropical rainforest (Af), tropical monsoon (Am), and tropical savannah (Aw) areas of continental Africa.
 Hence, the equatorial region of Africa is called the "sleeping sickness" belt.
 However, the specific type of the trypanosome differs according to geography.
-T. b. rhodesiense is found primarily in East Africa, while T. b. gambiense is found in Central and West Africa.
+T. b. rhodesiense is found primarily in East Africa, while T. b. gambiense is found in Central and West Africa, and both have a markedly patchy distribution, occurring in rather well known areas of endemicity called "foci".